 Obtaining a Schedules contract is a challenging process for a company of any size.
 GSA offers substantial help with this process, including free training held online and at GSA regional offices.
-See For Vendors - Getting On Schedule.
+See For Industry Partners - Getting On Schedule.

-Some workshops are tailored for small businesses, while others target information technology products and services vendors.
+Some workshops are tailored for small businesses, while others target information technology products and services industry partners.
 The Vendor Support Center offers resources and self-study training that can be accessed at any time, from anywhere.

 For Small Businesses

 The Office of Small Business Utilization (SBU) at GSA offers a number of on-site and web-based courses to help small businesses succeed with government sales.
 SBU centers are located within GSA’s 11 regional offices across the country.
 These centers offer “How to Obtain a GSA Schedules Contract” throughout the year.
 For details on sessions in the local area, refer to the Events page for vendors seeking government contracts.

 - GSA Schedules Contract Training – Part 1 addresses the process, while Part 2 addresses how to respond to a solicitation.
 Register for one or both of these monthly sessions, which take place on the same afternoon.

 - Marketing to the Federal Government – This quarterly webinar is designed for industry partners who already have a Schedules contract, helping them take the next step in landing business with federal agencies.

 - Q&A webinars – A follow-up to the monthly Schedules and quarterly marketing sessions, this webinar provides further opportunity to ask questions about the solicitation process.

 GSA provides online training and resources about GSA acquisition vehicles, including Schedules.